Skip to content

 • The university announced, "We are establishing a university task force to examine issues related to racism and racial disparities on our campuses and in our community.
 The task force will bring forward specific recommendations for changes to specific policies, processes, practices, programs and/or positions that will help us be a better example of the ideal university."

-• The library has provided anti-racist resources as well as a statement in support of Black Lives Matter.
+• The library released a statement in support of Black Lives Matter along with anti-racist resources.

 • OSU's Counseling and Consultation Service states the following: "[CCS] recognizes that our Black student body is affected by historic and ongoing systemic racism, oppression, and marginalization...CCS stands in solidarity with our Black student population.
 You Matter.
 Black Lives Matter."